allen-liaoo/ninx/README.md

 Nix expressions as a serializable data type in Nix

+## Why?
+Fair question.
+Why would you want to store encoded Nix code in Nix?

+One usage I have is: I want a flake templates repository like [this one](https://github.com/the-nix-way/dev-templates), but it is not DRY as it contains many `flake.nix` with similar setups.

+My goal is to utilize ninx to create a "flake-output" module to target `flake-files` for generating `flake.nix` templates so I don't have to repeat myself.
+I know it's like building an exosuit to open a pickle jar.
+But it's fun!
+I will update my progress here when I get to it.

+If you ~~are as crazy as me~~ have found other uses for ninx, please let me know!

 ## Usage
 ninx provides types for nix expressions via the Nixpkgs module system.
 You can use them like so:
 ```nix